Remoted iOS Simulator for Windows

 The toolbar at the top of the simulator's window contains a number of useful buttons:

-Other options – Brings up various simulator options such as rotation and shake gestures
+Other options – Brings up various simulator options such as rotation, shake gestures, and Touch ID.

 Clicking the toolbar's gear icon opens the Settings window: